 Paired up with a new buddy?
 Here’s what you’ll want to ask them to make sure the dive goes well.

-If you don’t have a regular buddy, you’ll find yourself paired up with a new buddy, a so-called insta-buddy, on a number of dives and dive trips.
+If you don’t have a regular buddy, you’ll find yourself paired up with a new buddy, a so-called insta-buddy, on a number of scuba dives and dive trips.
 Some divers prefer solo diving in order to avoid getting stuck someone who might be a bad diver.
 Sometimes having a dialogue can turn what would've been a bad experience into something positive.

-Most of the time, these people are perfectly capable divers, and will make a fully competent buddy, and sometimes even a good friend for life with whom meeting somewhere in the world to scuba dive becomes a grand tradition.
+Most of the time, these people are perfectly capable scuba divers and will make for a fully competent buddy.
+Sometimes you might even find a good friend for life with whom meeting somewhere in the world to scuba dive becomes a grand tradition.

 But other times, you may find yourself paired up with a less-than-experienced diver who is completely out of his or her depth (sometimes literally).

 How do you tell one from the other?

 Asking these five questions will help determine if you’ve made the lucky draw, or if there are things you need to address, or even canceling the dive.

 The total number of dives in one thing, the frequency of your scuba diving is something else entirely.

 A diver with a hundred logged dives may sound like a solid choice for a buddy, but if those dives were during a year-long trip around the world a decade ago, and he or she hasn’t been near the water since you could essentially be dealing with a beginner.

 Do you know why we Dive with a Buddy?